Git-on-my-level/robocode-bench/SPEC.md

 All components MUST be in [0,1].

-### 9.5 Model-Level Score and Attempts
+### 9.5 Model-Level Score and Variants

-If the benchmark allows multiple attempts per model:
+If the benchmark allows multiple variants per model:

 * v1.0 SHOULD use **Best-of-N**:

-  * `ModelScore = max(BotScore over attempts)`
+  * `ModelScore = max(BotScore over variants)`

-Number of allowed attempts (e.g., N=2) MUST be fixed and logged.
+Number of allowed variants (e.g., N=2) MUST be fixed and logged.

 ---